Travel Trailer and Tow Vehicle Dynamics

 Understeer and oversteer in extreme.
 In mild form, understeer adds stability.
 If the vehicle is corned too fast, it automatically adopts a wider radius turn, thus reducing undesired forces.
 Too much understeer, however, can result in the (upper) example above.
 The above is from www.driversdomainuk.com/img/oversteer.jpg (original source unknown).

 Rear tyre distortion can cause oversteer.
-Such distortion can result from a yawing caravan.
+Such distortion can result from a yawing travel trailer.
 It imposes side forces on the tow vehicle’s rear.
 Other oversteer causes are excess tow-ball weight, or too low tow vehicle rear tyre pressures.

 Neutral steer may seem desirable.
 It is not.
 Neutral steer requires constant steering correction to overcome road camber.
 It causes a vehicle to be demanding and tiring to drive.
 Neutral steering is also impossible to maintain.
 Even minor changes in tyre pressure, loading, or road camber will cause understeer or oversteer.